al-de20/DataEngineeringTutorials/README.md

 As the Driver is created locally the moment the session is disconected, slaves are killed.
 So this aproach is for interactive work.

-Later on in one the test projects, you will see the spark conf looks like and how the set the number of threads when Spark in run locally in laptop for instance.
+Later on in one the test projects, you will see how the spark conf looks like and how to set the number of threads when Spark is run locally in a laptop for instance.

 ![image](https://user-images.githubusercontent.com/110751151/194175118-8c719833-ce82-43c1-8044-e2c8c9324a0b.png)

-spark.master = local[3] indicates that no cluster will be used and 3 thread will be created to handle the processing.
+spark.master = local[3] indicates that no cluster will be used and 3 threads will be created to handle the processing.

 <img width="894" alt="image" src="https://user-images.githubusercontent.com/110751151/194173789-545e8375-cad7-4a3e-91fa-adebeea1c715.png">